4-SESSION PHOTOGRAPHY EXPOSURE WORKSHOP

 (IF NO DATES ARE SHOWN, PLEASE CHECK BACK.)

-For: Any Photographer struggling with photographic exposure & wants to master it
+For: Any Photographer struggling with photographic exposure and a desire to master it

 Are your pictures too dark or too light even though you give total control to your camera?
-If so, it’s perfectly normal.
-The truth is that your camera is not that smart and that’s why your results are all over the place.
+If so, that’s perfectly normal.
+The truth is that your camera is not that smart, which is why your results are all over the place.

-This digital photography course will teach you how to take control of your camera so you no longer need to use the automatic modes, unless you want to.
-At least now, you’ll have a choice!
+This digital photography course will teach you how to take control of your camera so you no longer need to use the iffy automatic modes.

 “Mike cares about his students and his concern and follow through with each person is truly impressive.
 With the personal attention he gives, these classes go far beyond what a standard photo class could ever offer.”— Sarah of Naperville, IL